Nick Bucci (American football)

-Early life and high school
+Early life

 Bucci was born on February 10, 1932, in Wilmington, Delaware, to James and Anna Bucci (diGiorgio).
 He attended Claymont High School, where he played football, basketball, baseball, and track, earning a total of 14 varsity letters.

 Bucci was named to the Journal-Every Evening all-state football team twice in his career, and was the first two-time selection.
 His coach described him as "the best running back I ever had," and Claymont's "best blocker, one of our best tacklers, our best passer, and a fair punter."
-As a senior, he helped the team compile an undefeated record, scoring 149 of the their 250 points (including 23 touchdowns) and leading the state in scoring.
+As a senior, he helped the team compile an undefeated record, scoring 149 of their 250 points (including 23 touchdowns) and leading the state in scoring.
 For this, he was named the first "Delaware Athlete of the Year," but did not receive the award due to rules of the Delaware Association of School Administrators which declared that high school athletes are ineligible to receive the award.